For these commencement speakers, first jobs taught people skills

-NEW YORK (Reuters) - It’s graduation season, and for the newly minted members of the country’s workforce, it is a supremely scary moment: Time to get that very first job out of college.
+NEW YORK, June 6 (Reuters) - It’s graduation season, and for the newly minted members of the country’s workforce, it is a supremely scary moment: Time to get that very first job out of college.

 As part of Reuters’ continuing series, which accompanies the nation’s monthly jobs reports, we asked some of the country’s top achievers about their first gigs.